Always From Scratch

 Vincent DelGiudice

 A marinated eggplant and tomato topping with olives, capers, and red peppers.
-Eggplant caponata is great to spread on toasted bread or crostini and the ultimate topping for a sandwich!
+Eggplant caponata is a Sicilian-Italian classic. great to spread on toasted bread or crostini and the ultimate topping for a sandwich!

 5 from 1 vote